Howdju/howdju/docs/Development.md

 ### Creating a local database based on a dump from preprod

+This process will create a seeded database based on the preprod data.
+It is not recommended for most users, since it requires access to the live preprod database.

-TODO(#54): update this process not to require AWS access.
+TODO(54): update this process not to require AWS access.

 ```shell
 cd premiser-api